Uncovering Potential – Early Years 3 to Grade 5

 The Franconian International School encourages communication that fosters close cooperation between parents, teachers, and students.
 Conferences take a variety of formats including three-way conferences, student-led conferences, and parent-teacher conferences.
 There is a scheduled conference time in semester one.
 This is an opportunity to address learning goals.
 In semester two another scheduled conference will take place to review the learning growth throughout the academic year.

-You can always communicate specific questions about your child’s progress directly to the teacher in person or via email following the Home School Partnership and Conflict Resolution Policy.
+You can always communicate specific questions about your child’s progress directly to the teacher in person or via email following the Home School Partnership and Conflict Resolution Procedure.